bellingcat/auto-archiver/docs/source/how_to/authentication_how_to.md

 [debug] [GetPOT] No player PO Token provider available for tv client
 ```

-In this case check that the script has been transpiled correctly and is available at the path specified in the log.
+In this case check that the script has been transpiled correctly and is available at the path specified in the log,
+or that the server is running and reachable.